Bilbul, New South Wales

 The head office of De Bortoli Wines, the makers of wine brands such as Noble One, a Botrytis Semillon, is at Bilbul.

 Bilbul Post Office opened on 6 November 1922.

-Bilbul Public School was closed down in October 2011 after enrolments fell to an all-time low.
-After over 80 years of operation, Bilbul lost its general store on March 31, 2017.
+Bilbul Public School closed in October 2011 after enrolments fell to an all-time low.
+After over 80 years of operation, the Bilbul Store closed its doors on 31 March 2017.